Write us

 If you want to watch and be part of the Incas festival in Peru.
 We recommend you to prepare your vacations to Peru in advance.
 You will require a minimum of 3 days and maximum of 6 days to enjoy these Inca celebrations.
 Add extra activities or destinations for the best experience.
 You can visit the lost city of the Incas by train (Machu Picchu tours) or hiking through the Inca Trail, Salkantay Trek or alternative treks.
 Don´t forget to add the Rainbow Mountain Peru in your holidays, this mountain is the most beautiful natural destinations.

-Salkantay Trek Machu offers the best Inca Trail tours, Salkantay Trek tours or Peru trekking holidays, find the best price for your holidays.
+Salkantay Trek Machu offers the best Inca Trail, Salkantay Trek tours or Peru trekking holidays, find the best price for your holidays.
 We are specialists in hiking/ trekking, natural, history and tailor-made trips to Peru.

 Most Popular Trips